aalbin/trinity4j/README.md

 * add support for the multiple-relations pattern (n.byRelation().from().andBy().to()...) on nodes - it's allready implemented on references because it's easier
 * make unit tests
 * find out whether the bug with multiple relations being added on double-matches is on my side or in neo4j (appears in the example "add tag to all messages sent by me to users in groups I am a member of" above)
+* make it possible to use multiple indices for individual labels, instead of the current 1:1 relationship between the two
+* implement support for directionless relations (ie. ()-[]-() type relations)